betterscientificsoftware/bssw.io/CuratedContent/InclusiveLanguageResources.md

 There are many uses of *master* that have no historical roots in oppresive or genocidal systems.
 These include such terms as *mastermind*, *postmaster*, *master key*, *master recording*, achieving *mastery* of a skill and even common tech terms like *webmaster* and *scrum master*.
 This issue garnered much attention when GitHub [announced](https://www.vice.com/en/article/k7qbyv/github-to-remove-masterslave-terminology-from-its-platform) it would change its *default* branch name (which most users simply adopt without question) from *master* to *main*.
-While this was a welcome change, its worth pointing out that the *default* language of a widely used resource such as git represents a massive proliferation potential and is a qualitatively different situation than the choices individual projects make.
+In that move it is worth pointing out that the *default* language of a widely used resource such as `git` is a significantly greater proliferation potential and represents a qualitatively different situation than the choices individual projects make.
+Furthermore, no project is prevented from using *master* as a `git` branch name if they choose.

+Given the current social justice climate in which we all operate, some readers will feel that inclusive language efforts are nowhere near enough to meet the moment and are really just a [distraction](https://www.wired.com/story/tech-confronts-use-labels-master-slave/) from bigger issues.
+Its hard to argue with that.
+Nonetheless, others will feel like such efforts go way too far.
+While we can acknowledge both prespectives exist, it is worth remembering that [when we're accustomed to parroting the status quo, pausing to be more inclusive feels like oppression](https://www.huffpost.com/entry/when-youre-accustomed-to-privilege_b_9460662).

 <sup>1</sup>The comet is named for Halley because it is believed he was the first to have estimated its orbit and based on that connected recorded observations from 1531, 1607 and 1682 as being the same celestial object from which he correctly predicted its return in 1758.